Chris Brown Violence Allegations — Karrueche Tran ‘Desperate To Move On’

 Karrueche alleged that Brown “punched her in the stomach, threw her down the stairs, and threatened to shoot her.”

-The model claimed in a sworn statement that “told a few people that he was going to kill me.”
+The model claimed in a sworn statement that she “told a few people that he was going to kill me.”

-Brown allegedly also threatened Tran’s friend Joseph Ryan LaCour, saying “It’s 2017 … Ima f–k you up every time I see you, so you better get the f–k out of here before I lay your ass out.”
+Brown allegedly also threatened Tran’s friend Joseph Ryan LaCour, saying “It’s 2017 … Ima f–k you up every time I see you, so you better get the f–k out of here before I lay your a– out.”

-Daily Mail reports that Karrueche Tran’s neighbour claims she heard Brown beating Karrueche.
+Daily Mail reports that Karrueche Tran’s neighbor claims she heard Brown beating Karrueche.

 The woman, singer Kay Cola, says that it got so bad she even called the police.